descope/react-sdk/README.md

             // logger is an object describing how to log info, warn and errors.
             // NOTE: logger is not required.
-If not provided, the logs will be printed by console.
+If not provided, the logs will be printed to the console.
             // Example:
             // const logger = {
             //  ...console,
-            // 	error: { text: string; type: string }) => {
+            // 	error: (title: string, description: string) => {
             //      console.error('OH NOO');
             //  },
             // }